 Debbie Jennings, VAT director, Moore Kingston Smith

-In this interactive session Nathan and Deborah will share insights from several charity case studies into how taking a digitally mature view of your organization can lead to greater success and through client case studies demonstrate the practical steps every charity can take to leverage digital positively at all levels to enable greater outcomes, reduce costs and increase revenue.
-Whether you are a seasoned techie, in the midst of your own transformation or starting out and wondering where to go next, this session will leave you fueled with key questions and practical steps to take back to your organisation.
+This interactive session will use several charity case studies to demonstrate how taking a digitally mature view of your organisation can lead to greater success.
+Drawing on insightful client examples, Nathan and Deborah will demonstrate the practical tools and techniques that every charity can adopt to leverage digital to enable greater outcomes, reduce costs and increase revenue.
+Whether you are a seasoned techie, in the midst of your own transformation or starting out and wondering where to go next, our strategic approach will give you the knowledge and confidence to embed the relevant technology, ways of working and the right skillsets at your own organisation, in order to really make a difference.

-Nathan Baranowski, chief wondermaker and Deborah Fortescue, head of strategy
+Nathan Baranowski, chief wondermaker and Deborah Fortescue, head of strategy, Digital Wonderlab

 1.50PM - 2.30PM4C.
 Dotting your I’s and crossing your TCFDs: LGIM’s guide to climate transparency